 Roger Alton denied our family the chance to refute the claims which Jim Perrin had made about our sister.
 The author’s assertions were extraordinary:

-Had Roger Alton, in 2005, agreed to our family’s request — as an intellectually honest editor ought to have done (given the circumstances which we explained to him) — instead of favouring his friend and climbing partner by denying that request, we — in all probability — would never have created the blog which has, by now, enabled others to access some of the more unpalatable truths about Jim Perrin, and to embolden them to come forward themselves with details of their own experiences with him.
+Had Roger Alton, in 2005, agreed to our family’s request — as an intellectually honest editor ought to have done (given the circumstances which we explained to him) — instead of favouring his friend and climbing partner by denying that request, we — in all probability — would never have created the site which by now has enabled others to access some of the more unpalatable truths about Jim Perrin; and to embolden them to come forward themselves with details of their own experiences.

-But no, Jim Perrin has ‘Friends in high places’ and he went on to write, with apparent impunity, the book which was such a travesty; but, it is noteworthy that some of those involved in the ‘progress’ of the book, and they will know who they are — did not think sufficiently well of it to allow it to be (even) long-listed for the ‘Wales Book of the Year’; this must have considerably shocked Jim Perrin as clearly he had felt his ‘trajectory’ was assured — he wrote in one of his letters to our sister: ‘my work is highly thought of and receives much critical acclaim, my star is rising.’
+But no: Jim Perrin has ‘Friends in High Places’, and he went on to write, with apparent impunity, the book which was such a travesty: it is noteworthy that some of those involved in the ‘progress’ of the book, and they will know who they are — did not think sufficiently well of it to allow it to be (even) long-listed for the ‘Wales Book of the Year’.
+And as he was somewhat of a ‘golden boy’ in the Welsh literary hierarchy and had very close ‘friendships’ with many in that circle, this must have considerably shocked Jim Perrin; clearly he had felt his ‘trajectory’ was assured — he wrote in one of his letters to our sister: ‘My work is highly thought of and receives much critical acclaim, my star is rising.’
 Continue reading

-Within an opportunistically short time after Jac died in 2005, Jim Perrin wrote an article about her for the ‘Observer’; and, we believe, he plagiarised the title ‘Touching the Void’, as Joe Simpson already had a book published — to much acclaim — and there was a film based on the book, using that title.
+Within an opportunistically short time after Jac died in 2005, Jim Perrin wrote an article about her for the Observer and, we believe, plagiarised the title ‘Touching the Void’, as Joe Simpson already had a book published — to much acclaim — and a film had been made of the book, using the title.

-Readers might have thought that the feelings expressed in the article were ‘sensitive’; the author was ‘devastated’; his loss was ‘profound’: but – There Was a Book In It …
+Readers might have thought that the feelings expressed in the article were ‘sensitive’, the author was ‘devastated’, his loss was ‘profound’.
+But wait — There Was a Book In It.

-We contacted the editor, who then was Roger Alton, to ask that he would print our rebuttal; after all, as close sisters (and intimate friends) we knew the truth: our sister was NOT Jim Perrin’s ‘Lover, wife and friend of forty years’, and many of his other claims were false or ‘implication’.
+We contacted the editor, who then was Roger Alton, to ask that he would print our rebuttal; after all, as close sisters (and intimate friends) we knew the truth: our sister was not Jim Perrin’s ‘Lover, wife and friend of forty years’, and many of his other claims were wholly false or ‘implication’.
 Continue reading